Ozzah/SeatingPlanOptimization/README.md

 ### Tables File

 You will need to create a tab-separated tables file that describes the minimum and maximum number of guests for each table.
 The tables file should have a header row, and the first two columns should be the minimum and maximum number of guests, respectively.
 Any additional columns are ignored.
+You can specify as many tables as you like; any tables that are not used in the final solution will be labelled as such in the results file.

 Example: